 Hair Type Considerations

-“Like most oils and extracts, the purity of the product may be correlated with a higher price point,” explains Patel.
-“But as there is no regulation with quality and sales with oils and extracts—each bottle may vary from the next in concentration.”
+"It is a relatively inexpensive oil and increased cost should be correlated with the addition of more active ingredients, or a more extensive cold-pressing extraction technique,” explains Patel.
+“Like most oils and extracts, the purity of the product may be correlated with a higher price point.
+But as there is no regulation with quality and sales with oils and extracts—each bottle may vary from the next in concentration,” he adds.

-To be sure the product is of good quality, check the color of the oil and read the ingredient list—believe it or not, some brands may have little or no moringa oil included in their formula.
+“The oil should smell slightly nutty and be a pale yellow,” says Patel.
+And always read the ingredient list—believe it or not, some brands may have little or no moringa oil included in their formula.

 Is moringa oil lightweight or heavy?

 From a texture standpoint, the thickness of the oil depends on whether or not there are filler oils mixed with it.
 “Pure moringa oil should be a medium olive-oil consistency,” shares Patel.

 Leone A, Spada A, Battezzati A, Schiraldi A, Aristil J, Bertoli S. Moringa oleifera Seeds and Oil: Characteristics and Uses for Human Health.
 Int J Mol Sci.
 2016 Dec 20;17(12):2141. doi: 10.3390/ijms17122141.

 Nadeem M, Imran M. Promising features of Moringa oleifera oil: recent updates and perspectives.
 Lipids Health Dis.
 2016 Dec 8;15(1):212. doi: 10.1186/s12944-016-0379-0